Molyneux Shuldham, 1st Baron Shuldham

 Admiral Molyneux Shuldham, 1st Baron Shuldham (c.
-1717 – 30 September 1798) was an officer of the British Royal Navy.
-He served for a time as colonial governor of Newfoundland.
+1717 – 30 September 1798) was a Royal Navy officer and colonial administrator served for a time as the governor of Newfoundland.

 Family and early life

 Molyneux Shuldham was born in Ireland c.
 1717, and was the second son of the Reverend Lemuel Shuldham, by his wife Elizabeth, daughter of Daniel Molyneux of Ballymulvy, of County Longford.
 Molyneux entered the navy in 1732 as captain's servant on board HMS Cornwall, with Captain George Forbes (afterwards Earl of Granard and governor of County Longford).
 He afterwards served in HMS Solebay with Captain Charles Fanshawe, and for upwards of four years in HMS Falkland with Fitzroy Henry Lee.
 He passed his examination on 25 January 1739, being then described on his certificate as 'near twenty-two.'
 According to the statement in Charnock, he was not seventeen.

 On 31 August 1739 he was promoted to be lieutenant of HMS Tilbury, one of the ships which went out to the West Indies with Sir Chaloner Ogle, and took part in the unsuccessful attack on Cartagena in 1741.
 In 1742 he was first lieutenant of her when, on 21 September, she was set on fire in a drunken squabble between a marine and the purser's boy and burnt, with a large proportion of the ship's company.
 Shuldham, with the captain and other officers, was tried by court-martial on 15 October but was acquitted of all blame.